TokyoWarfare/Osmo-GPS-Controller-Extended/docs/Q&A.md

 ## 7. **Magnification Calculation**

-- In slow-motion mode, magnification equals frame rate divided by 30.
+- In Slow Motion mode, magnification equals frame rate divided by 30.
-- In motion timelapse mode, magnification equals the time interval.
+- In Hyperlapse mode, magnification equals the time interval.
-- In static timelapse mode, there is no magnification display—only the interval time is shown.
+- In Timelapse mode, there is no magnification display—only the interval time is shown.

 ## 8. UI Design Corresponding to Camera Modes